Varun Arjun Medical College

 Varun Arjun Medical College, established in 2016, is a full-fledged tertiary private Medical college and hospital.
 It is located at Shahjahanpur in Uttar Pradesh.
-The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
+The college imparts the degree of Bachelor of Medicine and Surgery (MB BS).
 The yearly undergraduate student intake is 250.

 Courses

 Varun Arjun Medical College undertakes the education and training of 150 students in MBBS courses.

 Affiliated

 The college is affiliated with Atal Bihari Vajpayee Medical University and is recognized by the National Medical Commission.